-- (a) If an employee believes that the position he/she occupies is improperly classified, he/she shall request to the Joint Classification Committee that the position be reviewed.
-This request must be made within thirty (30) days of the employee being notified of his/her classification level. - (b) The Joint Classification Committee will review the position within sixty (60) days and advise the employee of any changes to the job description or job evaluation and rating. - (c) If the above procedure does not lead to a satisfactory resolution, the Union may submit the matter, within sixty (60) days to arbitration.
+- (a) If an employee believes that the position they occupy is improperly classified, they shall request to the Joint Classification Committee that the position be reviewed.
+This request must be made within thirty (30) days of the employee being notified of their classification level. - (b) The Joint Classification Committee will review the position within sixty (60) days and advise the employee of any changes to the job description or job evaluation and rating. - (c) If the above procedure does not lead to a satisfactory resolution, the Union may submit the matter, within sixty (60) days to arbitration.